wesleyboar/DS-User-Guide/user-guide/docs/tools/advanced/dsfaq.md

 ## [Tools & Applications](#faq-workspace) { #faq-workspace }

 <strong>Q: I don't see the application I need in the Tools & Applications.
 How can I use my application?</strong><br>
 A: There are a couple of different approaches that can be taken.
-If this is an open source application that is used by many researchers throughout this research community, then we can work with you to determine if it is a candidate to be added to the Tools & Applications in the portal. href="https://www.designsafe-ci.org/help/submit-ticket/" target="_blank">Please submit a ticket</a> to start the conversation.
+If this is an open source application that is used by many researchers throughout this research community, then we can work with you to determine if it is a candidate to be added to the Tools & Applications in the portal. <a href="https://www.designsafe-ci.org/help/submit-ticket/" target="_blank">Please submit a ticket</a> to start the conversation.
 Another approach is that you could <a href="https://www.designsafe-ci.org/user-guide/tools/advanced/hpcallocations" target="_blank">request an allocation</a> on one of TACC's HPC resources, and then you would log directly into the HPC system to run your application.

 <hr>
 ## [MATLAB](#faq-matlab) { #faq-matlab }